elYanuki/PopupEngine/README.md

 CSS class: `popupEngineModalText`

 ### Heading
-Ads a heading to the modal, this is a optional parameter. `heading: "My modal"`
+Adss a heading to the modal, this is a optional parameter. `heading: "My modal"`

 CSS class: `popupEngineModalHeading`